Whenever I talk about publishing images on your blog, one of the most important things is to keep it lightweight.

 ImageOptim: Optimize Images for The web on Mac

-ImageOptim is a lossless image compression tool for mac, that means it doesn’t affect the quality of image while reducing the size.
+ImageOptim is a lossless image compression tool for Mac, which means it doesn’t affect the quality of the image while reducing the size.
 ImageOptim supports multiple image formats like png, JPEG, .gip animations.

 Once you have downloaded and opened Imageoptim software, all you need to do is; drag and drop the images that you want to compress.
 Here is a screenshot for the same: